Sealy Adjustable Base Review

-Sealy Adjustable Bed Specs
+Sealy Adjustable Bed Design

 You can get the Sealy Adjustable Base in a range of sizes including twin XL, queen, king, split king, CA king, and a split CA king.
 We really appreciate how many sizes they offer, especially since it’s difficult to find a brand who makes both a standard king, standard CA king, and split options of the two.

-Sealy Adjustable Base Sizes and Prices
+Sealy Adjustable Base Prices

 Prices for Sealy’s adjustable bases are generally more expensive than most of the others we’ve tested like Nectar, Bear, and Nolah.
 Since Sealy is affiliated with the luxury bedding brand TempurPedic, however, we aren’t too surprised.